sssaaapuyoy/SpotiPie/README.md

 - **Only Your Own Playlists**: The script can download only playlists that you own or have created, not public playlists that you do not own, due to Spotify API limitations.

 ---
+⚠️ Disclaimer
+By using SpotiPie, you agree to the following terms and conditions:

+Legal Responsibility:
+SpotiPie is intended for personal use only.
+Downloading tracks from Spotify may violate Spotify's terms of service and copyright laws.
+You are solely responsible for ensuring that your use of this script complies with all applicable laws and regulations in your region.

+Third-Party Dependencies:
+SpotiPie relies on third-party services, such as spotdl and the Spotify API.
+These services are subject to change, and SpotiPie may not always function as expected due to external factors, such as API changes or outages.
+We are not responsible for any issues or disruptions caused by these dependencies.

+Privacy and Authentication:
+SpotiPie requires access to your Spotify account for authentication purposes.
+By using this script, you grant the necessary permissions for authentication, and you acknowledge the risks involved in sharing your Spotify credentials.

+Use at Your Own Risk:
+While we strive to ensure that SpotiPie functions correctly, the software is provided "as-is", without any warranties or guarantees.
+We are not responsible for any data loss, system malfunctions, or damages resulting from the use of this script.

+No Commercial Use:
+This script is not intended for commercial use or for downloading content for redistribution or resale.
+It is intended solely for personal enjoyment of your own playlists.

+Responsibility:
+By using SpotiPie, you agree to take full responsibility for your actions, including any violations of Spotify's terms of service and copyright laws.
+The authors are not liable for any consequences arising from the use of this script.

+---

 ## Prerequisites 🛠️